Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Jeremy D. Thigpen - Transocean Ltd.

 Yeah, so I'll answer the rig question first.
 I don't think you should read anything into it in terms of what we think about rates going forward.
-We've seen contracting activity, generating (31:39) activity pick up over the course of the last 12 months.
+We've seen contracting activity, generating activity pick up over the course of the last 12 months.
 We expect that to continue as we get into 2018 and 2019.
-As you see more of that, you see more of the higher specification rigs going back to work.
-We would hope to see dayrate improvement as we get into 2019 but we don't know that yet.
+As you see more of that, you see more of the higher specification rigs going back to work, we would hope to see dayrate improvement as we get into 2019, but we don't know that yet.
 So that's kind of how we feel about rigs going forward.
 Increasing activities as we move into 2018 and 2019 with dayrates then moving up.

 And so we aggressively pursued that opportunity and we won it.
 And we did not aggressively pursue the other two opportunities.
 So this one was the best way to keep one of our best assets on contract with an operator that that rig has been with since it came out of the shipyard.
 So there were a number of factors that led into that one, but certainly still maintaining some optionality with some of our other better assets.